safariRonald/safariRonald/README.md

 ### About me
-Iam a web developer,web designer and app developer
+Iam a web developer,web designer and app developer.

 ### What do i do for fun?
 - I love building creative websites.